mevdschee/ws2api/README.md

 in order to ensure that the `<ClientId>` will always end up on the same server.

+### Statistics

+You can let Prometheus (or another OpenMetrics compatible) scraper scrape the metrics of the proxy.
+Amongst other variables it keeps track of

 ### Other implementations

 - Go with GWS (this repo)